-The English Ivy - one of the More Prominent Climbing Plants Among Ornamental
+English Ivy Plant - one of the More Prominent Climbing Plants Among Ornamental

-The English ivy, otherwise known as the Hedera helix, is a flowering plant of the ivy genus in the family Araliaceae.
+English ivy, the Hedera helix, is a flowering plant of the ivy genus in the family Araliaceae.
 Native to most of Europe and Asia as a rampant, clinging evergreen vine, it is a sight in gardens, waste spaces, and wild areas where it grows on walls, fences, and tree trunks across its native or introduced habitats.
-Thanks to its hardy nature and its tendency to grow without human assistance, the English ivy gained fame as an ornamental plant.
+Thanks to its hardy nature and its tendency to grow without human assistance, the ivy gained fame as an ornamental plant.

 English Ivy Plant Has a Wide Selection of Soil, and its Flowers are the Main Point for Pollinators